solunian/project-manager/README.md

 ## Dev Notes

 - use `cargo run -- <arg1> <arg2> ...` to use command line args without calling cargo's options
+- do not use periods in single sentence messages
+- the number of `match` statements I've used is outrageous